SonjaKK/StudentManager.Docs/docs/People/adding-people.md

 -	Click on "Add Staff" link on the top right-hand side
 -	Populate the blank fields and save
 (The users profile page will then load, displaying the dashboard tab first)
+-   You can now send them an activation link

+- To view a tutorial or the steps which need to be followed, please select the [**_tutorial link_**.](https://www.iorad.com/player/125997/Adding-and-employee)